+HHI conducts background checks for all active volunteers.
 While all volunteers will have a criminal background and sex offender registry check, some positions may be subject to additional screening.
-Additional screening can include drug testing, licensure, motor vehicle record, etc. On-going DRT volunteers will be rechecked on years ending in 0 or 5.
-Drivers will get a new MVR yearly.
+Additional screening can include drug testing, licensure, motor vehicle record, etc. On-going volunteers will be re-checked every three years.